callchain/calld/Builds/XCode/README.md

 ## Unit Tests (Recommended)

-rippled builds a set of unit tests into the server executable.
-To run these unit tests after building, pass the `--unittest` option to the compiled `rippled` executable.
+calld builds a set of unit tests into the server executable.
+To run these unit tests after building, pass the `--unittest` option to the compiled `calld` executable.
 The executable will exit after running the unit tests.